Where to Store Your Data on Spartan

 It's located at

 /data/scratch/projects/$projectID, which is shared across multiple nodes.
 Note that scratch directory is not backed up, and does not have a snapshot ability.

 Files in the

 /data/scratch directory have a nominal lifetime of 60 days.
-Files can be deleted to ensure that
+Files can and will be deleted by Spartan admins to ensure that

 /data/scratch does not fill up.

 If you wish to use /data/scratch, please submit a request for a scratch filesystem directory.

 On each of the physical nodes, there is a fast NVMe PCI-E card, which will provide the fastest filesystem for your jobs.
 The normal capacity per node is 1.8TB, which is shared between all jobs running on that node.